epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-11-standalone-dzen2-conky.markdown

 we still need a separate dzen panel for use with desktop event.

-No matter how cool Conky Lua is.
+No matter how cool Conky Lua is,
+I just realize the issue,
-We can not do it all with conky lua only.
+that we can not do it all, only with conky lua.

 -- -- --

 ### More thoughts

+**First**

 Yes I read the Source Code in github.
 And it TODO in that repository tells me that